CarlosBueno99/bueno-test/README.md

-# Portfolio App with Convex and Clerk
+# Personal website that I use to play with some tech

 This application uses Convex for the backend and Clerk for authentication.